chipsalliance/caliptra-sw/rom/dev/README.md

     pcr_lock_clear(Pcr0 && Pcr1)
     ```

 2. CDI for Alias is derived from PCR0.
-For the Alias FMC CDI Derivation, LDevID ECDSA CDI in Key Vault Slot6 is used as HMAC Key and contents of PCR0 are used as data.
+For the Alias FMC CDI Derivation, LDevID CDI in Key Vault Slot6 is used as HMAC Key and contents of PCR0 are used as data.
 The resultant MAC is stored back in Slot 6.

     `Pcr0Measurement = pcr_read(Pcr0)`

-    `hmac384_kdf(KvSlot6, label: b"fmc_alias_cdi", context: Pcr0Measurement, KvSlot6)`
+    `hmac512_kdf(KvSlot6, label: b"alias_fmc_cdi", context: Pcr0Measurement, KvSlot6)`

-    LDevID MLDSA CDI in Key Vault Slot 12 is used as HMAC Key and contents of PCR0 are used as data.
-The resultant MAC is stored back in Slot 12.

-    `hmac512_kdf(KvSlot12, label: b"fmc_alias_mldsa_cdi", context: Pcr0Measurement, KvSlot12)`

 3. Derive Alias FMC ECDSA Key Pair using CDI in Key Vault Slot 6 and store the generated private key in Key Vault Slot 7.

-    `AliasFmcSeedEcdsa = hmac384_kdf(KvSlot6, b"fmc_alias_keygen", KvSlot3)`
+    `AliasFmcSeedEcdsa = hmac512_kdf(KvSlot6, b"fmc_alias_ecc_key", KvSlot3)`

     `AliasFmcPubKeyEcdsa = ecc384_keygen(KvSlot3, KvSlot7)`

     `kv_clear(KvSlot3)`

-    Derive the Alias FMC MLDSA Key Pair using CDI in Key Vault Slot 12 and store the key pair generation seed in Key Vault Slot 14.
+    Derive the Alias FMC MLDSA Key Pair using CDI in Key Vault Slot 6 and store the key pair generation seed in Key Vault Slot 8.

-    `AliasFmcSeedMldsa = hmac512_kdf(KvSlot12, b"fmc_alias_mldsa_keygen", KvSlot14)`
+    `AliasFmcSeedMldsa = hmac512_kdf(KvSlot6d, b"fmc_alias_mldsa_key", KvSlot8)`

-    `AliasFmcPubKeyMldsa = mldsa87_keygen(KvSlot14)`
+    `AliasFmcPubKeyMldsa = mldsa87_keygen(KvSlot8)`

 4. Store and lock (for write) the FMC ECDSA and MLDSA Public Keys in the DCCM datavault.